Quick Links

 Who can/will put my child on the bus and secure their car seat?

 A: A parent or an adult (at least 18-years of age) must be present at the assigned bus stop both morning and afternoon.
-The parent/adult will be responsible for boarding and securing the preschooler in a harnessed car seat.
-As well as unlatching the child’s harness and removing them from the bus at drop off.
+The parent/adult will be responsible for boarding and securing the preschooler in a harnessed car seat, as well as unlatching the child’s harness and removing them from the bus at drop off.
 The bus driver, by law, is not allowed to leave the driver’s seat and is not allowed to harness or unlatch your child.